Frequently Asked Questions

 How many times may I perform the play I’ve bought?

-When you place an order for any of our plays, you select one of three options: our lowest priced option for each script only grants you permission to present a single performance of the drama.
-If you want to give multiple performances of the play, you can instead choose the medium or highest priced options, which you permission to perform the drama twice or three times, respectively.
+When you place an order for one of our full-length plays, you select one of three options: our lowest priced option for each script only grants you permission to present a single performance of the drama.
+If you want to give multiple performances of the play, you can instead choose the medium or highest priced options, which gives you permission to perform the drama twice or three times, respectively.
 If you plan to give more than three performances, we ask that you contact us to arrange an appropriate price.
 This flexible pricing system exists to ensure that the playwright receives royalty fees for each and every presentation of their script, as is their legal right.
 However many performances you plan to give, all must occur within a year of your purchase.

 May I charge admission?